drsusmitadas/mesalabs-day4-lab1/content/friday/morning-session.md

 The default work directory takes a $15M_\odot$ star and evolves it until ZAMS.
 In the massive star community, a lot of attention recently has been given to stellar winds, binarity, and other physics which may impact the properties of the H-rich envelope (much of which we've discussed this week).
 Let's evolve that model until it's later along its core He burning phase.

-First, so that everyone can easily share their last HR diagram with eachother at the table, add the following to the `&star_job` section of `inlist_project`:
+First, so that everyone can easily share their last HR diagram with each other at the table, add the following to the `&star_job` section of `inlist_project`:

 ```fortran
 pause_before_terminate = .true.